ireaneus/CDI/docs/NTSurvey/NTSurveyS14AssignmentPt3.md

 title: NTSurvey - Session 14 Part 3 - Hebrews
 date: 65 A.D
 writer: Unknown
-category: Christian Maturity General Epistle
+category: Christian Maturity General Essay
 description: Hebrews emphasizes that Christianity (The New Covenant) is better than the old system in every way.
 bibleReference: Hebrews
 ---